The FM Professional

 October 5th, 2022

-While navigating hybrid workplace change strategies is no simple task, many organizations have stepped up to the challenge.
-They’re creating new, more flexible work environments that better serve both their people and their long-term business goals.
+Navigating the new normal of the hybrid workplace is no simple task.
+Creating new, more flexible work environments that better serve both employees and long-term business goals requires careful planning and implementation.

-Moreover, after 18 months or more of experimentation with different return to the office strategies, some key best practices are emerging.
+However, as more businesses experiment with different return-to-office strategies, some key best practices are emerging.

 2023 Workplace Strategy Report